Miles Thompson

-Miles Thompson (born December 8, 1990) is a Iroquois professional lacrosse player from the Hawk Clan of the Onondaga Nation.
+Miles Thompson (born December 8, 1990) is a Haudenosaunee professional lacrosse player from the Hawk Clan of the Onondaga Nation.
 He played for the University at Albany in NCAA Division I college lacrosse and plays for the Georgia Swarm in the National Lacrosse League and the Carolina Chaos in the Premier Lacrosse League.
 He shared the 2014 Tewaaraton Trophy with his brother Lyle.

 During that year, that attack line consisting of those two and their cousin, Ty Thompson, dubbed the "Thompson Trio", shattered multiple NCAA Division 1 records, and is widely considered one of the greatest attack lines in college lacrosse history.